andela-Taiwo/Document_Manager/README.md

   $ npm test

-# Coding Style
-- Airbnb

-# Language
-- Javascript

 # Contributing
 - Fork this repository.
 - Clone it.
 - Create your feature branch on your local machine.
 - Push your changes to your remote branch.
 - Open a pull request to the master branch.

-# Limitations
-- This api resources are hosted on ElephantSQL, so speed depends on the database.
-- There is no front-end;

 # License